 Bank Levy Release

 Prevention really is the best medicine when it comes to a bank levy release.
 That’s because it’s extremely difficult to get money returned to you once the IRS has confiscated funds from your bank account.
 It’s not impossible to get the money back, but it’s preferable to take action to have a bank levy released during the 21-day period after you receive notice.

 What Is a Tax Levy Fee?

-A tax levy fee simply refers to the amount that the IRS or state taxing authority intends to seize.
+A tax levy fee refers to the amount the IRS or state taxing authority intends to seize.
 The “fee” will total your current balance in unpaid taxes.
 The IRS cannot and should not take anything beyond your balance total when seizing money, wages, or assets.

 It’s also possible that your bank could charge a processing fee for your levy.
 These fees can range from $75 to $150.
-Unfortunately, there is very little that can be done if a bank notified you of a legal processing fee in the fine print of your account agreement.
+Unfortunately, there is very little that can be done if a bank notifies you of a legal processing fee in the fine print of your account agreement.
 However, the IRS will reimburse you for bank levy fees if your levy was applied in error.